Introduction to Ponte de Lima > Day trip to Ponte Lima > Porto Guide > Porto Day trips > Porto Beaches >1 week Porto

 A tourism guide fully updated for 2018

 Ponte de Lima is one of the most characterful and charming towns of northern Portugal, if not the whole of the country.
-The town sits on the southern banks of the slow-flowing Lima River and has been the primary crossing point since the Romans constructed a bridge in the first century.
+The town sits on the southern banks of the slow-flowing Lima River, and this location has been the main river crossing since the Romans constructed a bridge in 1AD.

-The extensive history of Ponte de Lima is reflected in the delightful assortment of ancient houses, pretty plazas and grand religious buildings, found throughout the town.
+Ponte De Lima is one of the oldest towns of Portugal, and this extensive history is reflected in the delightful assortment of ancient houses, pretty plazas and grand religious buildings, found throughout the town.
 Adding to this captivating mix of historical sights, are a series of pretty flower gardens, interesting museums and stunning natural scenery, which all together creates a wonderful tourist destination.

 The Ponte Medieval bridge, Lima River and the Igreja de Santo António